 a.
 The General Assembly is the supreme body of the Association.

 b.
-It shall be composed of authorised representatives of all institutional members and of all individual members.
+It shall be composed of authorised representatives of all institutional members and of all individual members and student members.
 No individual can represent more than one institutional member.

-j.
-Minutes of the decisions of the General Assembly must be kept and signed by the President and the Secretary taking the minutes.
+k.
+Minutes of the decisions of the General Assembly must be kept and signed by the Chair of the Assembly, the President or his representative and the Secretary taking the minutes

-b.
+c.
 When it is impossible to reach a consensus, decisions shall be reached by simple majority of votes cast.
-If the votes are equal, the presiding officer has a casting vote.
+If the votes are equal, the determining vote shall be that of the President.

-c.
-In all votes and elections, members according to Article 10 have ten (10) votes each, members according to Article 11 have one (1) vote each.
+d.
+In all votes and elections, Full Members according to Article 11 have ten (10) votes each, votes submitted cannot be split.
+Full Members according to Article 12 have one (1) vote each;

-e.
-Decisions of the General Assembly convened according to Article 18 are valid regardless of the number of members participating in the voting.
+f.
+Decisions of the General Assembly are valid regardless of the number of members participating in the voting.

 B. The Executive Committee